jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   the test is still green.
 This is what happens when the :ref:`contradiction function<test_contradiction>` is called

-  - it returns :red:`False` if the first input is :green:`True` and the second input is :red:`False`
+  - it returns :red:`False`, if the first input is :green:`True` and the second input is :red:`False`
-  - it returns :red:`False` if the first input is :green:`True` and the second input is :green:`True`
+  - it returns :red:`False`, if the first input is :green:`True` and the second input is :green:`True`

 * I add an :ref:`assertion<what is an assertion?>` for the third case, which is when the first input is :red:`False` and the second input is :green:`True`

   ==============  ============== ==============
   first input     second input   return